tuongphantrue/reddit-top-post-emailer/README.md

 `https://www.reddit.com/r/popular/top/.rss` (NSFW-filtered, otherwise
 similar) is the fallback.

-Including each post's image and full body text means one extra request per post on top of the listing request - up to 51 requests per run at the default `POSTS_TOTAL=50`.
-This is slower (~1 minute per run) and more likely to hit rate limiting than just the title/link listing was.
-Retries with backoff are built in, but if runs still fail out, try lowering `POSTS_TOTAL` or spacing the schedule out.
+Score, images, and full body text require one extra request per post on top of the listing request - up to 51 requests per run at the default `POSTS_TOTAL=50`.
+Testing confirmed Reddit blocks essentially all of these per-post requests when they come directly from GitHub Actions' IP range (0/50 succeeded without a proxy).
+Setting `PROXY_URL` routes just these per-post requests through a residential proxy instead, which avoids that block.
+Without `PROXY_URL` set, the script still runs fine - it just skips enrichment and sends title/author/link only, same as the fallback.
+If enrichment is still failing with a proxy configured, check the run logs for the `Got score/image/body for X/50` line - if that's still 0, the proxy itself may be misconfigured, out of quota, or also getting blocked.

 Also note: since this runs every 30 minutes with no de-duplication, you'll get repeat emails of the same top posts throughout the day.
 Let me know if